ThomaKode/ToxPy/README.md

 /*---------------------------------------------------------

-The included apps fx_infect and Malware inclusively are released as Open Source Software And are subject to the MIT Software License Copyright (C) ArcWare Technology
+The included apps fx_infect and Malware inclusively are released as Open Source Software And are subject to the MIT Software License Copyright (C) ArcWare Technology.
+Attached to this Application or  at (least) one of its subclassed programs should be a copy of the LICENSE File.
+Refer to file LICENSE for more details.

 ------------------------------------------------------------*/